 '''

+ggplot(d, aes(POS)) +

+geom_histogram(binwidth=1e6) +

 facet_wrap(~CHROM, ncol = 1) +

 ggtitle("SNP denisty per chromosome") +

 ylab("number of variants") +

 xlab("chromosome position")

 '''

-6.2 Tidy data
+6.3 Tidy data

 To create plots in such a smooth way like in the previous example the data has to loosely conform to some simple rules.
 In short - each column is a variable, each row is an observation.
 You can find more details in the Tidy data paper.
-There is an R package tidyr that helps you to get the data into the required shape.

-The vcf is tidy when using the CHROM and POS variables.
+The vcf as is can be considered tidy when using the CHROM and POS columns.
 Each variant (SNP) is a row.
-The data is not tidy regarding variants in particular individuals.
-Individual identifier is a variable for this case, but it is stored as column name.
-This is not 'wrong', this format was chosen so the data is smaller.
-But it does not work well with qqplot.
+The data is not tidy when using variants in particular individuals.
+All individual identifiers should be in single column (variable), but there are several columns with individual names.
+This is not 'wrong' per se, this format is more concise.
+But it does not work well with ggplot.